waddahsaleh/CourseManagementSystem/README.md

    4. Paste link into the search bar
    5. Select folder location to save project in
    6. Open project
-   7. Next, open MySQL Workbench, create a new connection, and create a database inside a query file using this command "CREATE DATABASE coursemanagement" to store the tables given in the next step.
+   7. Next, open MySQL Workbench, create a new connection, and create a database inside a query file using this command "CREATE DATABASE coursemanagement;" to store the tables given in the next step.
    8. Copy everything inside the file named SQL.sql and copy and execute it inside a query file inside MySQL Workbench, also making sure that you have the new database selected.
 You should now see 3 tables created.